-- 3.1.23 Surveys of terrestrial land potentially considered to be functionally linked land with respect to the adjacent South Thames Estuary and Marshes SPA were undertaken.
+- 3.1.23 Surveys of terrestrial land potentially considered to be functionally linked land with respect to the adjacent South Thames Estuary and Marshes SPA were undertaken in 2018-19.
 These surveys found no evidence that species associated with the SPA were present on fields within or adjacent to the Site, and no significant populations of terrestrial wintering birds were identified.
 Terrestrial wintering birds are therefore not considered further in this chapter. - 3.1.24 A series of bird surveys of the foreshore in and around Zone G have been reviewed in Volume 6, Appendix 9.1 (Bioscan 2016/17; RWE 2017/18).
 The data from these sources indicated sporadic to occasional use by low numbers of SPA species in the intertidal area of Zone G in the vicinity of the proposed causeway.
-Higher aggregations of waders and wildfowl were recorded outside and to the east of the survey area and further east within the SPA itself. - The surveys undertaken by RPS in 2019-2020 found that while winter populations of 3.1.25 many species were very low, larger numbers of some species were found compared to the surveys undertaken between 2016-2018.
+Higher aggregations of waders and wildfowl were recorded outside and to the east of the survey area and further east within the SPA itself. - 3.1.25 The surveys undertaken by RPS in 2019-2020 found that while winter populations of many species were very low, larger numbers of some species were found compared to the surveys undertaken between 2016-2018.

 - 3.1.26 Volume 6, Appendix 9.4 presents the data from the 2019-20 surveys.
-It evaluates them in relation to national population estimates and, where appropriate, in relation to numbers of birds listed on the citation for the Thames Estuary and Marshes and in relation to latest population estimates for species in the Thames Estuary (population estimates for the SPA citation, a five year mean from 1993-1998). - 3.1.27 Based on this additional survey and evaluation it is concluded that the overall assemblage of wintering birds present within the survey area is of no more than district importance. - 3.1.28 In terms of individual species potentially affected by construction and use of the Zone G causeway, the review of the numbers recorded presented in Volume 6, Appendix 9.4 concludes that significant impacts were unlikely to occur on species with the potential exception of Avocet, the population of which species occurring in the likely zone of influence of the Zone G causeway is also considered to be of district importance.
+It evaluates them in relation to national population estimates and, where appropriate, in relation to numbers of birds listed on the citation for the Thames Estuary and Marshes and in relation to latest population estimates for species in the Thames Estuary (population estimates for the SPA citation, a five year mean from 1993-1998). - 3.1.27 Based on this additional survey and evaluation it is concluded that the overall assemblage of wintering birds present within the survey area is of no more than district importance. - 3.1.28 In terms of individual species potentially affected by construction and use of the Zone G causeway, the review of the numbers recorded presented in Volume 6, Appendix 9.4 with reference to the Habitats Regulations Assessment and to correspondence with Natural England, concludeds that significant a Likely Significant Effect should be assessed for four species (Avocet, Dunlin, Redshank and Ringed Plover), and these species are assessed in relation to the Thames Estuary and Marshes SPA in the HRAR. impacts were unlikely to occur on species with the potential exception of Avocet, tThe populations of which these species occurring in the likely zone of influence of the Zone G causeway is also considered to be of were considered to be of low to district importance.